Underated-kiddo/Group-database-assignment/README.md

 A database that efficiently stores all the necessary data and allows for quick retrieval and analysis.

+it also has an image that shows the schema erd of the bookstore and its relationships.

 A collaboration of 3 members
     -->Audrey Pendo